 Eau Rouge, Raidillon, Les Combes, La Source… The list of Spa-Francorchamps’ corners reads like a motorsport greatest hits.
-Nestled among the lush green hills of the Ardennes, Spa is widely regarded as one of the best circuits in the world.
-Legends have been born here, and lives have been lost here.
-Today, I’ll be driving it flat-out in the new Nissan GT-R.
+Nestled among the lush hills of the Ardennes, Spa is widely regarded as one of the best circuits in the world.
+Legends have been born here, lives have been lost here.
+Today, it plays host to another legend: the Nissan GT-R.

 If the car in these photos doesn’t look entirely ‘new’, that’s because it isn’t.
 The current (R35) GT-R was launched way back in 2007, but – like smartphone technology or the common cold – it has evolved constantly, with annual updates to keep it competitive.